oddy-boop/Edusync-git/src/supabase/policies.md

 -- ==================================================================
--- RLS Policies for EduSync (Single-Tenant) v3
+-- EduSync Platform - Complete RLS Policies
+-- Version: 3.1
 -- Description: A complete, idempotent, and performant policy set.
 -- This version addresses all linter warnings for performance and -- consolidates multiple policies into single, comprehensive ones.